The Technical Guide to Cold Email Deliverability & Infrastructure Setup

 Domain warm-up is a 4-6 week process of gradually increasing email volume from 5-10 daily to full campaign capacity while building sender reputation with ISPs.
 New domains have zero sender history with Gmail, Outlook, and other providers.
 Sending high volumes immediately flags you as a potential spammer, tanking deliverability before your first real campaign.

-2. Increase volume by 20-30% daily while monitoring metrics.
-If you start with 10 emails on day one, send 12-13 on day two, 15-16 on day three.
+Increase volume by 20-30% daily.
+Start with 10 emails day one, send 12-13 day two, 15-16 day three.
 Track bounce rate (keep under 2%), spam complaint rate (keep under 0.1%), and engagement rate.
-Any spike in bounces or complaints means you're ramping too fast.
-Pause and hold current volume for 3-5 days before resuming increases.
+Any spike means you're ramping too fast — pause and hold volume for 3-5 days.

 The warm-up mistakes that kill deliverability: sending identical template content during warm-up (triggers spam filters), ramping from 10 to 500 emails overnight (screams automation), and skipping engagement seed lists (no positive signals to offset cold contacts).
-The most common failure we see when auditing new clients is burning domains through inadequate warm-up.
-They set up infrastructure horizontally with multiple domains and inboxes but launch at full volume immediately instead of gradually building reputation across each domain.
+The most common failure we see when auditing new clients is burning domains through inadequate warm-up — they set up infrastructure horizontally with multiple domains and inboxes but launch at full volume immediately instead of gradually building reputation across each domain.

 How Do You Monitor and Maintain Sender Reputation Long-Term?